Employers or their insurance carriers may resist covering an employee's on-the-job injury.

 - Recognition that the employee should be covered by workers' compensation insurance

-Basic Information To Include On a PFBThe PFB is an official document and relates directly to a workers' compensation case, therefore it must include some basic information regarding the on the job accident.
+Basic Information to Include on a Petition for Benefits FormA petition for benefits is an official document and relates directly to a workers' compensation claim, therefore it must include some basic information regarding the on-the-job accident.
 The name, address, and phone number of the employee, employer, and insurance company are listed at the top of the form.
 The date and location of the accident are also listed prominently.

 Accident details are listed in the center of the page.
 Required fields include: